The Importance Of Email Design: Best Practices, Tips, and Tools

 ➖ It’s more expensive (if you have to hire a person to do it for you).

-Here are some examples of popular email marketing design tools:
+Here are some examples of popular email marketing design tools to help you create impressive and functional email designs:

-Our functional photo editor lets you edit images, apply filters, and add text to pictures.
+The platform’s functional image editor lets you edit images, apply filters, and add text to pictures.
 With built-in search, you can choose gifs from GIPHY, free stock images from Unsplash, Pexels, Pixabay, and videos from YouTube or Vimeo right inside the editor.
 AMP carousel block allows you to create interactive galleries.
+Plus you can also use AI to supercharge your email design workflow, edit HTML or import or edit your own code.

 Pricing: You can try the block editor for free.
-No registration is needed, but if you want to save or send your templates, you’ll have to create an account.
-The great part is that the email builder is also a part of all Selzy pricing plans, one of which is… Free.
+The great part is that the email builder is also a part of all Selzy pricing plans, one of which is… Free

 1. Stripo

-Stripo is another drag-and-drop email builder.
+Stripo is a popular drag-and-drop email builder.
 Its capabilities include the dynamic AMP support, as well as the Email Testing Tool that lets you preview your emails across 90+ popular devices and browsers.
 You can create a customizable library of modules and use them in other campaigns, saving time.

-Bee Free is a very user-friendly popular tool for creating emails.
-It offers 150 ready-made templates of various categories, integration with multiple SaaS apps including other ESPs like Mailchimp or SendinBlue.
+Beefree is a very user-friendly popular tool for creating emails.
+It offers a wealth of ready-made templates of various categories and integration with multiple SaaS apps including other ESPs like Mailchimp or SendinBlue.

 1. Unlayer

-Unlayer has re‑usable custom blocks, the ability to enhance and customize your emails using HTML, collaborate and share content with your team, and set up integration with email marketing platforms and other third parties.
+Unlayer has re‑usable custom blocks, the ability to enhance and customize your emails using HTML, collaborate and share content with your team, and set up integration with email marketing platforms and other third-party platforms.

 Email design matters because following its best practices ensures that your message not only looks great but fulfills its purpose, adding to the user’s experience with your brand.
 If it looks and flows well, the user journey is smooth from the moment they open an email to the moment they do what you want them to.